 It was a most exciting and rewarding project for all concerned and Nerja DFAS would like to express its gratitude to ColArt for their donation of all the art materials used in the project and also to NADFAS House, London for their generous grant.

 We had wonderful publicity by John Peatey of the Costa del Sol News.
 Please see the articles below.

 In 2007 a donation was made to the Almuñécar International School.

 The Primary Department purchased materials to decorate a large wall panel and the Chairman and committee members watched the work in progress throughout the season.

 The photograph here shows the finished work mounted on a wall in the school's dining room.
-Also shown are the chairman and Ms F Jacobs, head of the Junior School, together with some of the contributing artists.
+Also shown are Ruth Lucas, our chairman and Ms F Jacobs, head of the Junior School, together with some of the contributing artists.